The Broken Window

-The Broken Window is a crime thriller novel written by Jeffery Deaver, published in 2008.
+The Broken Window is a crime thriller novel by American writer Jeffery Deaver, published in 2008.
 It is the eighth book in the Lincoln Rhyme series.

 Plot

 In the book, a killer has access to the world's greatest data miner called Strategic Systems Datacorp.
 He is using detailed information to commit crimes and blame them on innocents.
 Lincoln Rhyme, Amelia Sachs, and characters from the previous books, team up to stop the criminal.